slurmulon/virtual-web-dev/README.md

 However VWD is a hybrid ecosystem because it concerns itself with more than just application services.
 It also defines guidelines for the developer environment and expects a hybrid proxy service for transparently unifying both mock and real data.

-Because VWD shares so much with Service Virtualization, it naturally takes inspiration from both **Test-Driven Development (TDD)** and **Behavior-Driven Development (BDD)**, both of which are based on mockist principles.
+Because VWD shares so much with Service Virtualization, it naturally takes inspiration from both TDD and BDD, both of which are based on mockist principles.

 ### Mocking